 Now import the generated image in QGIS.
-You can change the style of the raster : in the layers panel (left side of the window), right-click on the image then select properties, go to the style tab and select render type as single band pseudocolor.
-Then, you can select the color for each class value, the annotations, etc.
+You can change the style of the raster : in the layers panel (left side of the window), right-click on the image then select properties,and import the provided legend_style.qml file.

 This tutorials has explained how to perform an image classification using a simple deep learning architecture.

 The OTBTF, a remote module of the Orfeo ToolBox (OTB), has been used to process images from a user’s perspective: no coding skills were required for this tutorial.
 QGIS was used for visualization purposes.